 Take your straight pins and pin around the edges here and there to keep the pieces from slipping while you sew.

 Sew a 1/2 inch seam all the way around the edges.
 Be sure to remove a straight pin before you sew in that area.
-I know some machines are suppose to sew over straight pins, like mine, but that’s not always true and you will break a needle really quick.
+I know some machines are supposed to sew over straight pins, like mine, but that’s not always true and you will break a needle really quick.
 Stop at about 1/2 inch at the end of one side with your needle IN the material.
 Lift up the pressure foot and turn the material and line up for the next side.
 Keeping the needle in the material will keep your spot still.
 Put your pressure foot back down and off you go.
-I do back stitch my corners and over the seamed area you sewed before because those are stress points.
+I do backstitch my corners and over the seamed area, you sewed before because those are stress points.
 It just makes those areas stronger.

 To help the corners lay correctly when you turn the pillow inside out, cut the corners as shown in the picture above.
 This will help the corners lay nice and flat.
 You can also see where I back stitched the corners to make them strong.
-Back stitch just means after you stitch for just a bit then back up the same amount.
+Backstitch just means after you stitch just a bit then back up the same amount.
 My machine has a button to push to make the machine go in reverse.

 The tricky part is getting the corners to make a nice angle after turning the material inside out.
 I take my finger and push the material towards the corner and then take my scissors blade end (make sure the scissors are closed) and gently push the corner out.
 I will also rub the corner on the outside of the pillow with my fingers and sometimes that will help the corner pop out straight.
-If you are using thick material it may not make a perfect corner but with practice, you will learn the best method to making a nice corner.
+If you are using the thick material it may not make a perfect corner but with practice, you will learn the best method to make a nice corner.
 I also iron down the pillow to make the seams look nice.